vjeux/GameTheory/README.md

 > Vjeux    # We send our player name
 < Vjeux-0  # We receive a unique player name

-< Prisonnier # Let's start a Prisonnier round
+< Prisoner # Let's start a Prisoner round
 < Vjeux-0 Gauth-1 Felix-2 # We receive the list of players
 > Gauth-1=C Felix-2=C # We send our decision about all the players
 < Gauth-1=T Felix-2=C # We receive the decision of all the players about us